PI-Whisper: Designing an Adaptive and Incremental Automatic Speech Recognition System for Edge Devices: Problem Formulation

 \section{Problem Formulation}

-We focus on developing an ASR inference framework toward a non-static downstream distribution.
-First of all, we consider a framework $M$ that contains some pre-trained ASR model on some generic distribution $G$ which consists of many audio and transcription pairs.
-We formalize $G$ as $G=\{(a_i,t_i)\}_{i=1}^{N_G}$, where $a_i$ is the audio sample and $t_i$ is its corresponding transcription.
+This work focuses on developing an ASR inference system toward a non-static downstream distribution on the edge.
+In this section, we formally define the problem in mathematical notations.

+First, we consider a system $M$ that contains some pre-trained ASR model on some generic distribution $G$ consisting of many audio and transcription pairs.
+Formally, $G$ can be denoted as $G=\{(a_i,t_i)\}_{i=1}^{N_G}$, where $a_i$ is the audio sample and $t_i$ is its corresponding transcription.
 The size of the pre-training dataset is $N_G$.

-Since the key to improving downstream ASR tasks rests on the characteristics of the speaker, we formally define characteristics as follows.
-We note that a speaker may have multiple characteristics.
-For example, an Irish male speaker would possess both gender (male) and accent (Iris) characteristics.
-Formally, we define $\mathbf{C}$ to be the set of speaker characteristics groups, such as $\mathbf{C}$ = \{Accent, Gender\}.
-We can formalize it further as $\mathbf{C} = \{\mathbf{C}^k\}_{k=1}^{|\mathbf{C}|}$, where $|\mathbf{C}|$ gives the size of set $\mathbf{C}$ and $\mathbf{C}^k$ represents the $k$-th group of speaker characteristics, such as Accent or Gender.
-For each group of characteristics, we have multiple possibilities, so $\mathbf{C}^k = \{c^{k,j}\}_{j=1}^{|\mathbf{C}^k|}$.
-For example, if we denote $\mathbf{C}^1$ as the Accent group, for some dataset. we could have three accents in that group, i.e., $\mathbf{C}^1$ = \{Irish, American, Canadian\}.
+Since the key to improving downstream ASR tasks rests on the characteristics of the speaker, and since it is noted that a speaker may have multiple characteristics, we formally define characteristics as follows.
+For example, an Irish male speaker would possess both gender (male) and accent (Irish) characteristics.
+Formally, $\mathbf{C}$ is defined to be the set of speaker characteristics groups, such as $\mathbf{C}$ = \{Accent, Gender\}.
+It can be formalized further as $\mathbf{C} = \{\mathbf{C}^k\}_{k=1}^{|\mathbf{C}|}$, where $|\mathbf{C}|$ gives the size of set $\mathbf{C}$ and $\mathbf{C}^k$ represents the $k$-th group of speaker characteristics, such as Accent or Gender.
+For each group of characteristics, it would have multiple possibilities, so $\mathbf{C}^k = \{c^{k,j}\}_{j=1}^{|\mathbf{C}^k|}$.
+For example, if we denote $\mathbf{C}^1$ as the Accent group, for some dataset. it could have three accents in that group, i.e., $\mathbf{C}^1$ = \{Irish, American, Canadian\}.
 In other words, $c^{1,1}$ would denote the Irish accent.

+Based on the definitions above, we construct the definition of the fine-tuning dataset $D$ for the downstream task:

+where $d_i=(a_i,t_i,\{c_i^{k,j}\})$ is a sample in the dataset with an audio $a_i$, its transcription $t_i$, and the speaker's characteristics as a set collection in $\{c_i^{k,j}\}$.
+In $\{c_i^{k,j}\}$ where $k$ indexes into the type of characteristic, and $j$ points to the exact characteristic.
+The $N_D$ = $|D|$ is the measure of the dataset.